NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

 Almost all operations on a relation require access to its corresponding relation catalog and attribute catalog entries.
 Since this is such a common operation, NITCbase uses a more specialised data structure for operations on these structures.
 The **relation cache** and the **attribute cache** are specialised data structures used for accessing the catalogs.
 These caches are both arrays of size 12 ([MAX_OPEN](/constants)).
 Each entry in these arrays can store the catalog entries for a single relation.
 The entries in both the caches for a given index `i` < [MAX_OPEN](/constants) will correspond to the same relation.

 An entry of the relation cache stores the relation catalog entry, the rec-id (block & slot number) of the entry on the disk, and some other runtime data.
 An entry of the attribute cache is a linked list where each node contains one of the attribute catalog entries for the relation, the corresponding rec-ids and some runtime metadata.
+A relation which has it's entries stored in the caches is called _open_.
+We'll learn more about this in later stages.

 **Take a quick look at the documentation for [relation cache table structures](../Design/Cache%20Layer.md#relation-cache-table-structures) and [attribute cache table structures](../Design/Cache%20Layer.md#attribute-cache-table-structures) before proceeding further.** You don't need to understand any of the fields not mentioned here explicitly.